ga4gh/refget-compliance-suite/docs/compliance_doc/sample_queries/sequence.md

 API : `/sequence/:id`

 Important Points :
- * Servers may or may not support circular chromosome.
+ * Servers may or may not support circular sequence.
  * Servers may or may not support other encoding(JSON, fasta etc) but must support `text/vnd.ga4gh.seq.v1.0.0+plain` or `text/plain`.
  * Client can query for a sub-sequence and server MUST honour.
  * `Accept` header in the requests is optional, if not given default is `text/vnd.ga4gh.seq.v1.0.0+plain` but reponse MUST have a `Content-type` header